 Impact Soundworks Momentum – Natural Rhythm

-Hi and welcome to StudioWise.
+Hi and welcome to Music Nation.
 This week we’re looking at Momentum, a library for Kontakt based around a clever interface with advanced arrangement controls and a massive loop library – sounds exactly like my cup of tea.

 Impact Soundworks is well known for producing some really innovative audio libraries based on the Kontakt platform, having reviewed a few now, I look forward to anything new coming from them into the office.

-After reading the press release for Momentum I just presumed this was another sound design percussion library, but looking through the sample list and maybe this is not your average epic cinematic affair.
-The loops appear to be quite varied, from simple metal hits, through to washing machines, computer keyboards and the plinky string section on the headstock of an electric guitar.
+(Review updated May 2021) After reading the press release for Momentum I just presumed this was another sound design percussion library, but looking through the sample list and maybe this is not your average epic cinematic affair.
+The loops appear to be quite varied, from simple metal hits to washing machines, computer keyboards and the plinky string section on the headstock of an electric guitar.

 This all sounds very intriguing, let’s get it installed and fired up.

-The keyboard mapping, unfortunately, is often outside the scope of a normal 88-note keyboard, so it easier to assigning MIDI CC to articulations if you have an additional controller, like a drum pad for instance.
+The keyboard mapping, unfortunately, is often outside the scope of a normal 88-note keyboard, so it is easier to assign MIDI CC to articulations if you have an additional controller, like a drum pad for instance.
 If not, you’ll have to mouse-click them.

 Not only can you come up with some really creative grooves in no time, but routing FX signals and layering other percussive VSTi libraries adds pretty much limitless scope for new ideas.
 While you could use MIDI to process panning, level and all that stuff, the Momentum interface is much better for doing the core modulation arranging.
 As a quick example, I exported a percussion groove MIDI to my DAW, duplicated and quantised it quite stringently to 8th notes, then applied a Spitfire Audio staccato orchestral ostinato vamp – instant action sequence.
 Very cool stuff.